-Regardless of the internal layout of the proposed accommodation dwellings, the development proposes to establish a maximum of 407 beds over a total site area of 9.33ha.
-The proposal will therefore involve a density of one (1) person per 230m2 of site area.
+Regardless of the internal layout of the proposed accommodation dwellings, the development proposes to establish 407 beds over a total site area of 9.33ha.
+Therefore, the proposal will involve a density of one(1) person per 230m2 of site area.
 This figure is comparable to a standard urban residential development and is not considered to be an excessive figure for population density, especially given that the residential development is ultimately temporary in nature.